evilprince2009/Windows-Terminal-Customization/README.md

-## Windows Teminal Customization
+# Windows Teminal Customization

-### These tweaks / custimizations techniques are Windows Only
+## These tweaks / custimizations techniques are Windows Only

 Very often I'm asked how I customized my Windows Terminal.
 This repo will walk you through step-by-step how to make your terminal look like the one I use.
 Fisrt of all, let's have look at my Windows Terminal.

 ### Desclaimer: Windows Powershell (legacy version) support will be dropped soon.
-It's better to go with PowerShell Core.
+It's better to go with PowerShell Core

 ### Let's take look at the final result we are trying to achive